perladvent/perldotcom/content/article/_pub_2000_12_begperl4.md

 {
-   "date" : "2000-12-06T00:00:00-08:00",
+   "thumbnail" : null,
+   "description" : " Editor's note: this venerable series is undergoing updates.
+You might be interested in the newer versions, available at: A Beginner's Introduction to Perl 5.10 A Beginner's Introduction to Files and Strings with Perl 5.10 A Beginner's Introduction to Regular...", "image" : null,
-   "slug" : "/pub/2000/12/begperl4",
+   "authors" : [
+      "doug-sheppard"
+   ],
    "categories" : "development",
-   "title" : "Beginners Intro to Perl - Part 4",
    "tags" : [
       "cgi",
       "scriptingg",
       "security",
       "web"
    ],
-   "draft" : null,
+   "date" : "2000-12-06T00:00:00-08:00",
-   "thumbnail" : null,
+   "slug" : "/pub/2000/12/begperl4.html",
+   "title" : "Beginners Intro to Perl - Part 4",
-   "authors" : [
+   "draft" : null
-      "doug-sheppard"
-   ],
-   "description" : " Editor's note: this venerable series is undergoing updates.
-You might be interested in the newer versions, available at: A Beginner's Introduction to Perl 5.10 A Beginner's Introduction to Files and Strings with Perl 5.10 A Beginner's Introduction to Regular...", "image" : null
 }